Post job

 Medical Service Company 4.2company rating

-MEDICAL SERVICE COMPANY is a family owned and operated durable medical equipment and respiratory provider that's been in business for 70+ years!
-MSC is a 12 -Time recipient of the prestigious NorthCoast 99 Award as a Top Workplace to work - 2023!
+At MSC, we are dedicated to enhancing patient comfort and quality of life with over 75 years of experience and accredited by the Accreditation Commission for Health Care (ACHC).
+MSC is a 13 -Time recipient of the prestigious NorthCoast 99 Award as a Top Workplace to work!
 MSC is a two-time recipient of the prestigious National HME Excellence Award for Best Home Medical Equipment company in the US.
-In Addition, we are very proud to share that we have been awarded the distinguished honor of 2021 - HME Provider of the Year!
+In addition, MSC is very proud to announce its debut on the Inc. 5000 list in 2024, marking a significant milestone in our company's growth and success!
 We are hiring: FULL TIME WITH BENEFITS!
-APPLY TODAY!
+APPLY TODAY in the Columbus/Marion OH.
 Competitive Pay Advancement Opportunities Medical, Dental & Vision Insurance HSA Account w/Company Contribution Pet Insurance Company provided Life and AD&D insurance Short-Term and Long-Term Disability Tuition Reimbursement Program Employee Assistance Program (EAP) Employee Referral Bonus Program Social Recognition Program Employee Engagement Opportunities CALM App 401k (with a matching program) / Roth IRA Company Discounts Payactiv/On-Demand Pay Paid vacation, Sick Days, YOU (Mental Health) Days and Holidays Certified Orthotist Prosthetist treats and provides care to patients with disabling conditions of limbs and spine, amputations, and congenital deformities by planning fabrication of, writing specifications for, by fitting and preparing orthopedic braces and prosthetic limbs under guidance of and in consultation with physician.
 Evaluates and treats patients in accordance with current treatment techniques and protocols established by the Director.
 Responsibilities and Duties: Review/formulate medical records, examine patients, evaluate and document functional loss and orthotic and/or prosthetic needs of patients; formulate orthotic patient prescriptions for optimal management of upper and lower limb orthotic anomalies, both congenital and acquired, in collaboration with physicians.
 Formulate prosthetic patient prescriptions for optimal management of upper and lower limb amputations, both congenital and acquired, in collaboration with physicians Supervise the fabrication of orthotic and prosthetic devices and appliances to ensure that design and materials used meet patient needs and department standards, evaluate fit on patient to ensure proper fit, function, cosmesis and workmanship Post materials used, cost and other pertinent information including nomenclature and cost to orthotic/prosthetic records to ensure accurate patient charges.
 Instruct patients on the limitations and proper use of orthotic devices and appliances; instruct patients regarding maintenance, storing and cleaning of devices and appliances Consult with physicians, nurses, and physical therapists and vocational rehabilitation counselors regarding orthotic patient's needs.
 Conduct orthotic and prosthetic clinics for local organizations; participate in orthopedic clinics and continuing education courses.
 Establish prosthetic clinics to include treatment teams on patient progress and techniques.
 Oversee orthotic fitters and technicians and liaisons, as needed Perform on-call duties as assigned and scheduled Other duties as assigned Work Environment Possible exposure to contagious diseases, communicable diseases, or blood-borne pathogens.
 May work in homes, community, schools, job sites, clinics or in a normal patient care environment in an acute hospital setting.
 Possess current unrestricted driver's license, automobile insurance, and available automobile.
 Driving distances within service area from office.
 The noise level in the work environment is usually moderate.
 Qualifications: Experience/Knowledge/Skills/Physical Requirements: Certified Orthotist Prosthetist by ABC or BOCO may also be board eligible from bachelor or master's program.
 Employee must be eligible to be credentialed and hold privileges with all local hospitals Experienced in Microsoft Office and Windows based computer applications Strong verbal and written communication skills Presents a strong professional appearance Ability to perform multiple and adverse tasks simultaneously Highly organized and self-motivated Employee must have normal or correctible range of hearing and eyesight Manual dexterity required to operate orthotic construction equipment Frequent bending, stooping and lifting and reaching required

 Browse healthcare practitioner and technical jobs